SoftwareAG/cumulocity-clients-java/microservice/lpwan-custom-codec/readme.md

 ## Developing microservice without lpwan-custom-codec

-If the user does not use the lpwan-custom-codec, then the custom microservice developed by the user must adhere to the pre-requisite task performed by the lpwan-custom-codec i.e must create the device types and pre-defined commands to use the custom codec feature seamlessly.
+If the user does not use the lpwan-custom-codec, then the custom microservice developed by the user must adhere to the prerequisite task performed by the lpwan-custom-codec, that is, the user must create the device types and predefined commands to use the custom codec feature seamlessly.